RakhithJK/wazuh-wazuh-qa-wiki/FIM-System-tests.md

+## FIM System tests
-The purpose of these tests is to evaluate the FIM module compliance with the specified requirements.
+The purpose of these tests is to evaluate the FIM module compliance with the specified requirements, in an environment as close to production one as possible.

-This wiki aims to gather, unify and summarize all the needed testing processes.
-It contains the methodology, specifications, desired workflow, and serializations to be applied in the context of the FIM service tests.
+The goal of FIM service tests wiki is to gather, unify and summarize all the needed testing processes.
+It will contain the methodology, specifications, desired workflow, and serializations to be applied in the context of the FIM service tests.

  * [Scenarios specifications list](https://github.com/wazuh/wazuh-qa/wiki/FIM-System-tests:-Scenarios-list)
  * [AWS Environment details](https://github.com/wazuh/wazuh-qa/wiki/FIM-System-tests:-AWS-Environment-details)